perscamden/asylum_diary/README.md

 **An overly simplified encapsulation**

-(All these are backed by power abuse and impunity.
+(The years long insult and torture are backed by power abuse and impunity.
 They know to cover their crimes but at the same time they are proud committing them.

 Number of involved people are hundreds if not over a thousand.)